Registered Clinical Psychologist

 If you feel like your life experiences are getting in the way of living a rich and meaningful life, please, call today.

-For more information about EMDR click on the link below:
+For more information about EMDR see the video below: